 Historical Context

 Historically, names ending in "a" have deep roots in ancient civilizations.
-In Roman history, names like "Julia" and "Augusta" were common among noble families.
+Still, in Roman history, names like "Julia" and "Augusta" were common among noble families.
 These names not only signified identity but also carried connotations of status and lineage.
 Similarly, in Greek mythology, names such as "Athena" and "Andromeda" were associated with powerful goddesses and mythical figures, lending an aura of strength and mystique to those names.

 Scientific Foundations

-Moreover, studies in cognitive psychology have shown that names can influence first impressions.
+On top of that, studies in cognitive psychology have shown that names can influence first impressions.
 A name that is easy to pronounce and has a pleasant sound is more likely to create a positive initial perception.
 The simplicity and euphony of names ending in "a" contribute to their favorable reception, making them a popular choice for parents seeking a name that will be well-received.

 Cultural Significance